-1084 Similar calculations can be applied to the case of electric potential disturbances ($\nabla \times E = 0$) in

-1085 the absence of magnetic field perturbations.
+Similar calculations can be applied to the case of electric potential disturbances ($\nabla \times E = 0$) in the absence of magnetic field perturbations.
 The background magnetic field is a dipole.
-We

-1087 azimuthal component.
-It is described by a partial Fourier sum around r_o :
+We specify only the component of the electric field fluctuation that leads to radial motion: the azimuthal component.
+It is described by a partial Fourier sum around r_0 :